ShuhuaGao/bcn_rss/examples/example3_Fornasini_infeasible/readme.md

 This example is used to demonstrate the two methods' different characters in handling infeasible (non-stabilizable) problems.

 ## Files
-- `bcn.jl`: contains the BCN model in Example 3 but with `L` modified
+- `bcn.jl`: contains the BCN model in Example 3 but with `L` modified such that the problem becomes infeasible
 - `method_ours.jl`: solution using our method
 - `method_Fornasini.jl`: solution using the method proposed by Fornasini and Valcher